spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-add-support-for-number-formatting-in-the-storefront.md

 ---
-title: "HowTo: Add support of number formatting in the Storefront"
+title: "HowTo: Add support for number formatting in the Storefront"
-description: Add support of numbers formatting in the Storefront UI.
+description: This document explains how to add support for number formatting in the Storefront UI.
 template: howto-guide-template
 last_updated: Nov 04, 2022
 ---

-This document explains how to add support of number formatting in the Storefront UI.
+This document explains how to add support for number formatting in the Storefront UI.

 ## Prerequisites

-To add support of number formatting in the Storefront, integrate the required features:
+To add support for number formatting in the Storefront, integrate the required features:

 | NAME                                   | VERSION          | INTEGRATION GUIDE                                                                                                                                              |
 |----------------------------------------|------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|